 The Municipality must be given a minimum of two (2) business days notice prior to construction taking place on municipally owned property.

 - Road Access Standard 2020

 - Road Access Permit Application Form

-Any questions or concerns regarding maintenance for any roads not owned by the Municipality should be directed to Nova Scotia Department of Transportation and Infrastructure Renewal.
+Any questions or concerns regarding maintenance for provincially owned roads should be directed to the Nova Scotia Department of Public Works .

 - Ditch infilling is not permitted on any municipal road.
 You can see if your road is municipally owned here.

 - Ditches and culverts form part of the storm drainage system and as such residents must seek approval from the municipality before work is carried out.